ntantwan/pom-game/README.md

 # pom-game
 A short arcade game about a Pomeranian written entirely in assembly.

-To run, download and run game.exe.
-Computer must be able to run 32-bit windows applications.
+To run, download the file <i>game.exe</i>.
+Your computer must be able to run 32-bit applications.